ouspg/CompSec/Lab5_ChipWhisperer/README.md

 All practical work is done, only final push left to finish this task.
 Fill next answers to return template and you are ready.

 **Next items/answers must be returned to gain points from this task**

-1. Screenshot of suitable difference plot and explanation how you found suitable reference pattern
-2. Your complete attack code and screenshots how it successfully solves secret keys specified earlier (8140 and ABE2)
+1. Your attack code (parts you had to modify yourself are enough) and screenshot demonstrating it outputting correct result.
-3. Thought-out answer to next question: *You were instructed earlier to try to solve key ABE3 from corresponding trace with your attack code.
-Did you succeed?
+2. Thought-out answer to next question: *Can you solve the last bit of 16-bit key with provided code?
+You can try re-record trace with key ABE3 and try to solve key from that trace.
 If not, tell why it did not work.
 How would you make it work?
-Note that you do not have to implement your answer, just telling that how you would do it is enough.* (HINT: Consider the amount of close-zero spikes you have in your difference plot)
+Note that you do not have to implement your answer, just telling that how you would do it is enough.* (HINT: Consider the amount of close-zero spikes you have in your SAD plot)

 ---
 # Task 3